Last Updated: August 18, 2021

 It is perfectly fine to ask more than one question.
 Another good idea is to open up a communication channel by asking them if you can ask anything later on, via email.
 Mostly, the recruiters will say yes to this question, and that way you can build a good professional connection.

-Interviews for a UX design role can be tricky.
+Interviews for a UX design role can be tricky as well as for example interview questions for web developer role.
 It is, however, important to remember that there are seldom any wrong answers in the design industry.
 If you have a good knowledge of the basic UX principles and you enjoy your work, you will find the entire experience to be interesting.
 Even if you do not land a job, a positive attitude in the interview can help you in building new connections which can be very fruitful in the future.